 SAGE Open is an open access publication from SAGE.
 It publishes peer-reviewed, original research and review articles in an interactive, open access format.
 Articles may span the full spectrum of the social and behavioral sciences and the humanities.
 SAGE Open seeks to be the world's premier open access outlet for academic research.
 As such, it evaluates the scientific and research methods of each article for validity and accepts articles solely on the basis of the research.
 This approach allows readers greater access and gives them the power to determine the significance of each article through SAGE Open's interactive comments feature and article-level usage metrics.
 Likewise, by not restricting papers to a narrow discipline, SAGE Open facilitates the discovery of the connections between papers, whether within or between disciplines.

-SAGE Open requires authors to pay an Article Processing Charge (APC) of $99 for publication.
+As of September 1, 2014, SAGE Open requires authors to pay an Article Processing Charge (APC) of $195 for publication.
 The APC is payable upon acceptance.

 For general information on Open Access at SAGE and Open Access FAQs, please visit this page.

 Before submitting your manuscript, please ensure you carefully read and adhere to all the guidelines and instructions to authors provided below.

 SAGE Open receives manuscript submissions online through SAGE Track, powered by ScholarOne Manuscripts™.
 Authors should register for an account at http://mc.manuscriptcentral.com/sageopen, where they will create a login ID and password.
 SAGE Track will serve as the center for editorial staff to communicate with authors, editors, and reviewers electronically, and it will function as the platform for the review process.